campfireunion/docs/docs/1.0/flipside/how-tos/cameras/how-to-add-post-processing-effects.md

 > **Note:** Post-processing effects are a desktop-only feature and are not supported on the Quest.

-Flipside Studio includes a few post-processing effects that can be applied to the second-screen output on the desktop.
+Flipside includes a few post-processing effects that can be applied to the second-screen output on the desktop.

-**Step 1.** Take your headset off and look at Flipside Studio's user switcher interface on your desktop.
+**Step 1.** Take your headset off and look at Flipside's user switcher interface on your desktop.

 **Step 2.** Click on the settings icon along the bottom of the screen.
 It looks like a little gear icon.